 The central nervous system (CNS) is composed of the brain and spinal cord.
 It serves as the major relay station for the body and is involved in the actions, regulation, and maintenance of nearly every bodily function.
 Research looking at the effects of methamphetamine focus primarily on the effects that occur in the brain; however, some of these effects can also be expected to generalize to neurons located in the spinal cord.
 The nerves located in the CNS are referred to as neurons, whereas the nerves outside the CNS are simply referred to as nerves.

 There is a vast body of research investigating the effects of meth use and abuse.
 Information taken from research articles in the journals Alcoholism and Drug Addiction, Biological Psychiatry, General Physiology and Biophysiology, and PloS One indicates that there are a number of damaging effects associated with chronic use of methamphetamine.
-These include:

 Some of the above effects may resolve, and there may be some improvement over time.
 For example, research indicates that damage to the dopamine transporter system may repair over time with significant abstinence.
 However, the loss of neurons in the CNS cannot be fully recovered.
 The CNS may recover some partial functions that are significantly lost due to a mechanism known as neural plasticity (the ability of the neurons and other structures in the brain to alter and extend their functions due to extreme injuries, as significant environmental stimulation forces the remaining neurons in the brain to assume other functions).
 However, this function is limited, and there is quite a bit of individual variability that occurs in the recovery process.
 Individuals who have chronically abused methamphetamine for significant periods of time may suffer a number of permanent neurological and cognitive effects.

-Long-Term Cognitive Effects Associated with Methamphetamine Use
+Long-Term Cognitive & Mental Effects of Meth Use

 The list of cognitive and emotional effects that occur as a result of chronic abuse of meth continues to expand based on research.
 In general, the research studies cited above, NIDA, and the DEA, as well as information taken from The Everything Guide to the Human Brain, indicate that the following cognitive areas are affected significantly as a result of chronic methamphetamine abuse: